rdkit/rdkit/Docs/Book/RDKit_Book.rst

 Morgan and Feature Morgan Fingerprints
 ======================================

-These are implememented based on the original paper [#morganFP]_.
+These are implemented based on the original paper [#morganFP]_.
 The algorithm follows the description in the paper as closely as possible with the exception of the chemical feature definitions used for the "Feature Morgan" fingerprint - the RDKit implementation uses the feature types Donor, Acceptor, Aromatic,